kingzamzon/docs/docs/sdk/authentication/session-sigs/resources-and-abilities.md

 - Threshold decryption from an access control condition
 - Threshold signing from an access control condition
 - Threshold signing with a PKP NFT
-- Authenticating with an increased rate limit threshold with a RLI NFT
+- Authenticating with an increased rate limit threshold with a Capacity Credit NFT
 - Threshold signing of a piece of Lit Action code